-“Dark and Moody” and “Light and Airy” are phrases that are frequently tossed around in photographer circles.
-They describe an overarching look and feel that encapsulates the light, tones, and processing of an image.
+The phrase “dark and moody” is frequently tossed around in photographer circles.
+But what does it mean?
+Dark and moody describes an overarching look and feel that encapsulates the light, tones, and processing of an image.

-Window light can be a great, accessible tool to achieve this type of lighting.
-There are some variables to the window you use that effect the light you get.
+“Dark and moody” light has some notable characteristics.
+It’s dim, directional, and contrasty.
+It can have a painterly look.
+Window light is a great, accessible tool to achieve this type of lighting.
+There are some variables to the window you use that influence the light you get.

 Windows that face North provide famously beautiful light for portraits, as their position prevents harsh light from spilling directly through them, maintaining softness all day.

 The size of your window and its position relative to your subject also affect the lighting of the image.
-Smaller windows (and light sources in general) will produce more contrasty light, while larger windows and light sources will be less contrasty.
+Smaller windows (and light sources in general) will produce more contrasting light, while larger windows and light sources will be less contrasty.

-Lighting your subject from the front is a less directional look than lighting from the side or the back, and the latter two are better suited to a dark and moody style.If you’re shooting outdoors, the dim light of late evening into dusk is excellent for a dark and moody look.
+Lighting your subject from the front creates a less directional look than lighting from the side or the back, and the latter two are better suited to a dark and moody style.If you’re shooting outdoors, the dim light of late evening into dusk is excellent for a dark and moody look.

 For either indoor or outdoor shoots, the location plays a role in the color palette of the image you create, with dark or neutral elements in the frame working in your favor for this look.

-Indoors contributing factors can be furnishings and backdrops, while outdoors, you’re working more with scenery and foliage.
+Outdoors, you’re working more with scenery and foliage.
 For outdoor shoots, a mostly-dark scene where the last light of the day illuminates your subject can be great for a dark and moody shoot.
 So can dark foliage like the natural browns of late fall and winter.

-Wardrobe is another aspect that establishes the color palette of your image.
+You can also use wardrobe to establish the color palette of your image.
 While it’s not impossible to create a dark and moody photo if your subject is wearing a light color, dark clothing enhances the effect.
 Pastels lend themselves more naturally to a light and airy look.

 Lens Choice and Depth Of Field to Create a Dark and Moody Look

 Dark and moody images are often shot with a style that’s more representative of editorial photography than portraiture.
 While light and airy photos often use a super shallow depth of field and telephoto lenses for dreamy, out of focus backgrounds, dark and moody shots frequently use a wide to normal focal length.
 The range starts at about 24mm and tops out around 85mm.
 35mm and 50mm, in particular, are great focal lengths for a dark and moody photo.